 What we do with your data

 All the personal data we process is processed by our staff in the UK.
 Digital data is stored locally on our on-site servers in a folder with restricted access, and hard copies are stored in locked cabinets in the office.
+Digital backup data archives are stored as encrypted files on external servers located in EU.

 No other Third Parties have access to your data unless the law allows them to do so.